 - What is your child doing right before the pain occurs

-- X-ray: this may sound extreme as the first test to do, but one simple X-ray can be very helpful, is easy to do, and fairly inexpensive.
+- X-ray: This may sound extreme as the first test to do, but one simple X-ray can be very helpful, easy to do, and fairly inexpensive.
 It can diagnose such things as tumors, constipation, swallowed objects, gallstones, and kidney stones.

-- Giardia antigen: this is a parasite, and is a fairly common cause of abdominal pain and diarrhea.
-It won't be found on O and P test.
+- Giardia antigen: This is a parasite and a fairly common cause of abdominal pain and diarrhea.
+It won't be found on the O and P test.

 - Hemocult test: This checks for hidden blood in the diarrhea, which can help your doctor determine the cause.

 - Abdominal ultrasound: This is a non-invasive test (just like a prenatal ultrasound) that examines each specific organ in the abdomen for certain problems as well as abdominal tumors.